konz261/kmcp/README.md

 <br>

-## How KMCP Works
+## How mcp4k Works

 - Annotated `@McpTool` and `@McpPrompt` functions are processed at compile time.
-- KMCP generates schemas, handlers, and registrations automatically.
+- mcp4k generates schemas, handlers, and registrations automatically.
 - Generated code is injected during the IR phase.
 - If you mess something up, you (hopefully) get a compile-time error.